Democracy Wall: The Cultural Revolution

 In 1966, when Mao Zedong launched the Cultural Revolution, millions of middle school, high school, and college students answered Mao's call, being organized as the Red Guards to rebel and root out the capitalist roaders from within the Chinese Communist Party.
 But, in 1969, after using students in restoring the social order, Mao launched the Down to the Countryside Movement to exile the student Red Guards to rural areas.
 This movement caused a lot of red guards to feel purposely abandoned by Mao.

 In 1971, Lin Biao's attempted coup and death shattered the widespread belief in Mao's infallibility and in the Cultural Revolution's success.

-On November 19, 1974, Li Yizhe's paper appeared on a wall in Guangdong Province.
+On November 10, 1974, Li Yizhe's big-character poster entitled "On Democracy and Legality under Socialism" appeared on a wall at an intersection on Beijing Road in Guangzhou, Guangdong Province.
 The 67 pages of the paper focused on: (1) Damage to the citizens caused by bureaucratic corruptions of the Chinese Communist Party during the Cultural Revolution; and (2) the need to practice democracy and a legal system in China.
-This big character poster proved that people started to re-evaluate the Cultural Revolution and political system of China.
+This big-character poster proved that people started to re-evaluate the Cultural Revolution and political system of China.

 The core of the Democracy Movement was composed of former Red Guards.